shoui520/shoui520.github.io/docs/mobile-reading.md

     - **High contrast** (dark text on a light background) improves accuracy.
     - If results look off, **zoom in** a bit and try again.
     - OCR struggles with **blurry images** or **very stylized fonts**.

+## iOS
+### Hoshi Reader

+Hoshi Reader, the best ッツ+Yomitan+mining alternative for iOS is now available on the [App Store](https://apps.apple.com/us/app/hoshi-reader/id6758244332) for iOS devices running 18.4 or later.

 ## Manatan (all-in-one anime, manga, and novels)